Giant (1956 film): Plot

 At the family's Christmas gathering shortly after the attack on Pearl Harbor, Bick offers Judy's husband, Bob Dace, a postwar position on the ranch, which he declines in favor of building an independent life with Judy.
 Realizing his children are unlikely to continue the family ranching tradition, Bick finally agrees to allow oil drilling on Reata.
-The family grows wealthier, but Angel Obregón Jr. is killed in the war.
-Jordy later marries Juana, the daughter of the Hispanic doctor who had treated Angel as a child.
+Jordy later marries Juana, a collaborator of the Hispanic doctor who had treated Ángel Obregón II as a child.
+The family grows wealthier, but Ángel is killed in the war.

-Jett, now a powerful oilman, hosts a lavish event at his Austin hotel and invites the Benedicts.
+Jett, now a powerful oilman, hosts a lavish event at his Emperador hotel for the grand opening of The Jett Rink Airport at the fictional city of Hermoso and invites the Benedicts.
 A flirtation between Jett and Luz II ends after she rejects his awkward marriage proposal.
 Jett becomes intoxicated and orders that Hispanics not be served at his hotel, resulting in Juana being ignored at the beauty salon.
 When Jordy confronts Jett, he is assaulted and removed from the premises.
 Bick challenges Jett but, recognizing his inebriated state, refrains from physical retaliation.
 Jett later collapses during an attempt to deliver a speech at the event.
 Luz II overhears his lament over his long-unrequited love for Leslie and departs, visibly affected.

 The next day, while driving home, the Benedicts stop at a diner where the owner, Sarge, insults Juana and her and Jordy's young son.
 When Sarge attempts to eject a Hispanic family, Bick intervenes and engages in a fight, ultimately being knocked unconscious.
 Back at Reata, he reflects on his perceived failure to uphold the family legacy.
 Leslie reassures him, stating that his actions at the diner made him her hero and that their legacy is embodied in their two grandsons—one white and one Hispanic.